-The compact city centre allows visitors to easily explore it on foot or bicycle and with many streets being closed to cars it’s best if you hit the streets.
-Spare at least half a day to discover some of the most exquisite Gothic architecture in the city like the Sheldonian Theatre inspired by the open air U-shaped theatre of ancient Rome.
+The compact city center allows visitors to easily explore it on foot or bicycle and with many streets being closed to cars it’s best if you hit the streets.
+Spare at least half a day to discover some of the most exquisite Gothic architecture in the city like the Sheldonian Theatre inspired by the open-air U-shaped theatre of ancient Rome.

 Check out the Bodleian Library, a part of the University of Oxford, housing a collection of over 9 million items.
 The library is so large it can accommodate up to 2,500 readers.

-Within the city centre, you will be hard pushed to miss the domed structure of the marvellous Radcliffe Camera.
-You can admire the building from outside, but a tour needs to be arrange to visit the ‘reading room’ inside.
+Within the city center, you will be hard pushed to miss the domed structure of the marvelous Radcliffe Camera.
+You can admire the building from outside, but a tour needs to be arranged to visit the ‘reading room’ inside.

 While exploring Oxford’s greatest buildings, make sure you leave enough time to visit the oldest gardens in Britain too.
 The Botanic Gardens are located on the banks of picturesque Cherwell River which provides a peaceful stroll and a hideaway from the hustle and bustle.